FlowFuse/website/src/blog/2024/05/flowfuse-on-robustel-eg5120.md

 The Robustel EG5120 supports multiple connectivity options including Ethernet, Wi-Fi, and cellular networks, which are essential for flexible deployments in various industrial scenarios.
 Its built-in support for Bluetooth, cellular connectivity, RS232, RS485, and Modbus facilitates seamless integration with a wide array of IoT devices and services.
 This blog will guide you through using FlowFuse to effectively manage your Node-RED instance, enhancing both the security and scalability of your IoT applications.

-## Migration

-If you're looking to migrate your Node-RED instance, follow the steps in [this migration guide](/docs/migration/node-red-tools/) to back up and transfer your configurations safely.
-By incorporating the FlowFuse device agent, we aim to replace the  Node-RED runtime, thus providing enhanced monitoring, automated backups, and improved management capabilities.
-This transition will make your deployments more secure and resilient.

 ## Setting Up the Environment